On the chain of commuting operators on Banach spaces: General theory

-A natural question to ask is if perhaps only one of the conditions from Lemma \ref{InjectiveDenseRange} is sufficient.
-We will show that in general, $T$ being non-injective or $T$ not having a dense range doesn't not imply existence of a rank-one $F$ commuting with $T$.
-In both cases such an operator need not be even Lomonosov!
+A natural question to ask is whether just one assumption from Lemma \ref{InjectiveDenseRange} is sufficient.
+In general, an operator $T$ being non-injective or lacking a dense range does not imply the existence of a rank-one operator $F$ commuting with $T$.
+It turns out that in both cases, such an operator need not even be Lomonosov.